 “Parking Lot Project” installation, University of Richmond, Richmond, VA, 2015

-Ongoing new iterations of this work have occurred at multiple venues including CCK, Buenos Aires and exhibitions in Paris and Brussels
+Ongoing new iterations of this series of works have occurred at multiple venues including exhibitions in Paris, Brussels, and Krakow.

-acrylic, hardware, plants and mosses native to the area, soil, organic matter, water, and water sprayers
+acrylic, hardware, plants and mosses selected specially for the location, soil, organic matter, water, and water sprayers

 Viewers experience the landscape at eye-level by placing their heads within the terrarium-like structures.
 The experience is multi-sensory and immersive, with muffled sounds and smells of earth and moss.
 Viewers find themselves in intimate proximity to soil, plants, and each other, sharing the same air.